Regular exams are an important part of maintaining your oral health. During your regular exam, we will:

 Crowns are most often used for teeth that are broken, worn, or have portions destroyed by tooth decay.

 A crown is a "cap" cemented onto an existing tooth that fully covers the portion of your tooth above the gum line.
 In effect, the crown becomes your tooth’s new outer surface.
 Crowns can be made of porcelain, metal, or both.
-Porcelain crowns are most often preferred because they mimic the translucency of natural teeth and are very strong.
+Porcelain crowns are most often preferred because they mimic the color and translucency of natural teeth and are very strong.

 Crowns or onlays (partial crowns) are needed when there is insufficient tooth strength remaining to hold a filling.
 Your crown is created in a lab from your unique tooth impression, which allows a dental laboratory technician to examine all aspects of your bite and jaw movements.
 Your crown is then sculpted just for you so that your bite and jaw movements function normally once the crown is placed.

 Dentures are natural-looking replacement teeth that are removable.
 There are two types of dentures: full and partial.
 Full dentures are given to patients when all of the natural teeth have been removed.
 Partial dentures are attached to a metal frame that is connected to your natural teeth and are used to fill in where permanent teeth have been removed.
 Just like natural teeth, dentures need to be cared for.
 Use a gentle cleanser to brush your dentures, always keep them moist when they’re not in use, and be sure to keep your tongue and gums clean as well.

 Using the most advanced dental technology possible is just as important as staying up-to-date on the latest treatment techniques.
 Because our practice is dedicated to providing you with the safest and most convenient treatment options available, we utilize advanced digital X-ray technology in our office.